-Applications will be accepted on or before September 15, 2022.
+Applications will be accepted on or before February 29, 2024.
 All applications must be submitted to DHCD through the online application and project management system called CAMS (Centralized Application and Management System).
 Please allow for up to two business days for responses to any CAMS help desk request.
-Applications must be submitted in CAMS on or before 11:59 PM, September 15, 2022.
+Applications must be submitted in CAMS on or before 11:59 PM, February 29, 2024.

 All applications received by the deadline will be reviewed by a DHCD panel and scored based on the local need (20 points), program approach (45 points), and grantee capacity (35 points).
 Applications must score at least 60 points, including at least 45 points in combined approach and capacity points to be considered for funding.
-Up to 20 additional points will be awarded to grantees who are working with a public housing authority or local government (5 points), have a regional scope (5 points), provide a local match (5 points), and/or serve at least one priority area (5 points).
+Up to 30 additional points will be awarded to grantees who are working with a public housing authority or local government (5 points), have a regional scope (5 points), provide a local match (5 points), serve at least one priority area (5 points), and/or are an existing VERP grantee (10 points).

-Pilot Application Evaluation Criteria Criteria Scoring Elements Maximum Points Need Pre-pandemic rate of evictions,COVID-19 impact and RRP; targeted localities (see page 3) 20 Approach Inclusion of those with lived experience; policies and procedures; Advisory Committee; best practices; local collaboration; pilot components 35 Court navigator program policies and procedures; existing MOU between organization and courts to provide services; collaboration between courts and service provider(s) 10
+Pilot Application Evaluation Criteria Criteria Scoring Elements Maximum Points Need Pre-pandemic rate of evictions, COVID-19 impact and RRP; targeted localities (see page 3) 20 Approa ch Inclusion of those with lived experience; policies and procedures; Advisory Committee; best practices; local collaboration; pilot components 40 Capacit y Experience serving low-income households, providing financial assistance, mediation, case management and regional partnerships 40

-Experience serving low-income households, providing financial assistance, mediation, case management and regional partnerships 35 VERP Mid and Final Year Report outcomes, as applicable (current VERP grantees only) TOTAL -must have a combined approach and capacity score of 45 points AND a total score of at least 60 points.
-100 Additional Points (Scoring Preference) Program partners with local government and/or housing authority (Letter of Commitment required) 5 Program has a regional scope (serves more than one locality) 5 Local Match 5 Program serves one priority area (see geographic targeting on pages 4 and 5) 5
+VERP Mid and Final Year Report outcomes, as applicable (current VERP grantees only) TOTAL -must have a combined approach and capacity 100 score of 45 points AND a total score of at least 60 points.
+Additional Points (Scoring Preference) Program partners with local government and/or housing 5 authority (Letter of Commitment required) 5 Program has a regional scope (serves more than one locality) 5 Local Match 5 Program serves one priority area (see geographic targeting on 5 pages 4 and 5) 5 Program is currently operated by an existing VERP grantee 10 Court navigator program policies and procedures; existing MOU between organization and courts to provide services; 10 collaboration between courts and service provider(s)